willstepp/writings/hunger/hunger-notes.md

 Tye (chief of war) to Mika: 'Leave it.
 Just stop.
 Nothing will come of it.
 Nobody cares.
 Help us.'

-(THIS NEEDS IN THE STORY) It was a blessing to be able to do for others.
+(THIS NEEDS IN THE STORY, when he is unable to help his mother) It was a blessing to be able to do for others.
 Not a burden as so many thought.
 This he knew.
 As a boy he had not known this.
 But he was no longer a boy and he knew.

 (THIS NEEDS IN THE STORY) Come back to me again.
 Do not die out in my heart.
 I need your strength.